Morgana-S/vinyl-online/README.md

 While it is technically possible for authenticated users to store as many addresses as they want, past 4 or so stored addresses, the profile page starts to look unwieldy.
 It may be worth implementing a mass address storage system for when users store 5 or more addresses, such as using a table; as most consumers will likely not store more than 2 or 3, this can be overlooked for now.

+## Poor Standards of Practice when it comes to JavaScript/jQuery use

+This project was my first proper foray into jQuery use; as such, some scripts are written using standard JavaScript and some are written using jQuery.
+Mixing the two is considered bad practice and a future improvement would be to unify all scripts into one or the other, likely jQuery due to its advanced utility.

 # Deployment